Code-For-Israel/node-express-rest-api/README.md

 ### The stack

+1. TypeScript
-1. node - runtime
+2. node - runtime
-2. express - Framework
+3. express - Framework
-3. prisma - ORM
+4. prisma - ORM
-4. postgres - DB
+5. postgres - DB

+---

+### The infra (AWS)

+1. Pulumi - The infra framework
+2. RDS (Postgres) - DB
+3. ECR - To store your docker images
+4. ECS Task - To run your Rest API container
+5. Load Balancer - To expose your Rest API to the world

 ---